Actually, Silly, This Is How & Why #MyGirlStory Matters

 Hey sis!
 2017 is almost halfway over and I’m eager for more.
 This post is transparent in nature with a lot of real talk and encouragement loaded in.
 Before you dive into #MyGirlStory, I want to tell you thank you for visiting my site.
 After almost 5 years it never ceases to amaze me that people are reading my writing.

 I am super excited to finally share #MyGirlStory with you.
 Sis, it’s been a long time coming.
-I wanted to create something bigger than Jasmine Diane with the same purpose which is to empower millennial women of color to chase their wildest dreams.
+I wanted to create something bigger than Jasmine Diane with the same purpose which is to empower millennial women to chase their wildest dreams.
 I do this through career and style advice, but this is a step further… more intimate and more social.
 Actually, silly, this is how & why #MyGirlStory matters.

 What is a #MyGirlStory?